 His improvisation-based group vLookup Trio have performed across the UK and Europe; comprising Andy Hall (trumpet), Tom Atherton (percussion) and Rich (fretless electric guitar), the band explores the sonic possibilities of an otherwise limited instrumentation by incorporating technological solutions (including instrumental augmentation, effects processing and additional live electronics).
 Rich also plays regularly with the Andrew Linham Jazz Orchestra and a variety of World music ensembles.

 Rich’s current research interests include the extended performance possibilities of the fretless electric guitar, guitar-focused musicology/analysis, the combination of composition with improvisation, and intercultural collaboration.
-Recent publications have addressed aspects of modern-day electric guitar performance and practical approaches to music-cultural hybridity (see KAR list below).
+He recently co-edited the book 21st Century Guitar: Evolutions and Augmentations (Bloomsbury Academic, 2023); journal publications have considered aspects of modern-day electric guitar performance as well as the development of practical approaches to explore music-cultural hybridity (see KAR list below).

 His ongoing research project Fretless Architecture explores the potential of the fretless electric guitar as a solo instrument, as well as examining its role within different ensembles.
 More specifically, this work engages newly commissioned performance repertoire (via international calls for scores), the development of new techniques and original notation specific to the fretless electric guitar, technological augmentation (expressly the use of effects pedals, loops, EBow, laptops, sound-manipulation and so forth), building relationships with composers, improvisation, and intercultural collaborations (through performing modern hybrid-embodiments of musics which utilise microtonal tuning systems).